 Farxiga side effects

-The most common side effects include:
+Common Farxiga side effects may include:

-Call your healthcare provider for medical advice about side effects.
+This is not a complete list of side effects and others may occur.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)